Together, Reducing Fraud Worldwide

 Other presentations covered internal auditors and their role in discovering fraud, and a panel discussion on best practices of anti-fraud professionals in the Middle East.
 The panel was moderated by Ahmad Mukaddam, CFE and board member of the ACFE UAE Chapter; and included Stuart Dunlop, Regional Director of MENASA ACCA; Karim Abd-Elhay, President of the IMA Dubai Chapter and Ali AlMuwaijei, Board Member of the UAE IAA.
 The panelists focused on the importance of creating an anti-fraud culture within a company.
 They also discussed how organizations are implementing whistleblower policies and hotlines to ensure employees report fraud issues without fear of retaliation.

 Almost 25 percent of the attendees at both workshops combined were Certified Fraud Examiners (CFEs).
-Khalid Shaibani, CFE and auditor from the Telecommunications Regulatory Authority (TRA), talked about the importance of earning the CFE credential and how it allows anti-fraud professionals to demonstrate their proficiency to others.
+Khalid Shaibani, an auditor from the Telecommunications Regulatory Authority (TRA), talked about the importance of earning the CFE credential and how it allows anti-fraud professionals to demonstrate their proficiency to others.

 The November 2 workshop concluded with a presentation on “The Truth about Lying” by Adil Buhariwalla, VIP Internal Auditor at Emirates Airline.
 Buhariwalla discussed why people usually lie and how fraud fighters can detect and identify lies using body language and understanding the logic behind verbal responses.